matthieugomez/statar/README.md

 	)
 	DT %>% mutate(lag(value, 1, order_by = date)) # wrong
 	DT %>% mutate(lag(value, 1, along_with = date)) # right
-	## You can use periods instead of an integer, as defined in lubridate
+	## You can use lubridate periods when working with dates
 	library(lubridate)
     df <- data.frame(
       id = c("1", "1", "1", "1"),